-Munduk, Bali is a misty mountain village in the north part of the island that’s surrounded by jungles and waterfalls.
+Munduk, Bali is a misty mountain village in the north part of the island of Bali, and it’s surrounded by nice jungles and waterfalls for hiking.

 There are a lot of great things to do in Munduk, from rice terrace walks and waterfall hikes, to ancient temples, jungles with giant banyan trees, and the twin lakes of Tamblingan and Buyan.